department-of-veterans-affairs/caseflow/PULL_REQUEST_TEMPLATE.md

   * [ ] Response: Check expected data structure
 * [ ] Update Fakes
 * [ ] Integrations impacting functionality are tested in Caseflow UAT

+### Monitoring, Logging, Auditing, Error, and Exception Handling Checklist

+#### Monitoring
+- [ ] Are performance metrics (e.g., response time, throughput) being tracked?
+- [ ] Are key application components monitored (e.g., database, cache, queues)?
+- [ ] Is there a system in place for setting up alerts based on performance thresholds?

+#### Logging
+- [ ] Are logs being produced at appropriate log levels (debug, info, warn, error, fatal)?
+- [ ] Are logs structured (e.g., using log tags) for easier querying and analysis?
+- [ ] Are sensitive data (e.g., passwords, tokens) redacted or omitted from logs?
+- [ ] Is log retention and rotation configured correctly?
+- [ ] Are logs being forwarded to a centralized logging system if needed?

+#### Auditing
+- [ ] Are user actions being logged for audit purposes?
+- [ ] Are changes to critical data being tracked (e.g., with Rails' `audited` gem)?
+- [ ] Are logs being securely stored and protected from tampering?

+#### Error Handling
+- [ ] Are errors being caught and handled gracefully?
+- [ ] Are appropriate error messages being displayed to users?
+- [ ] Are critical errors being reported to an error tracking system (e.g., Sentry, Rollbar)?
+- [ ] Are unhandled exceptions being caught at the application level (e.g., using `rescue_from`)?

+#### Exception Handling
+- [ ] Are custom exceptions defined and used where appropriate?
+- [ ] Is exception handling consistent throughout the codebase?
+- [ ] Are exceptions logged with relevant context and stack trace information?
+- [ ] Are exceptions being grouped and categorized for easier analysis and resolution?